First-Iraqi-Bank/fib-wordpress-payment-sdk/README.txt

     - Ensure that your FIB credentials are correct and the API endpoint is reachable.
     - Verify that the WooCommerce plugin is properly configured and active.
     - Check for conflicts with other plugins that might interfere with the payment gateway.
-    - Make sure you are registered and logged in before making the payment.
     - Make sure to put a proper wordpress permalink.

 - Debugging: